This post was originally published on Aug. 14, 2019, and was updated on March 26, 2021.

 High-quality content is not only going to directly increase your domain authority, but it’s also going to serve as an anchor point for the links you build for your domain.

 High-quality content is free of spelling and grammatical errors, has a diverse vocabulary, natural speech patterns (i.e., no keyword stuffing), and links to other valuable sources.
+Most importantly, it provides value to readers.

 It’s also important to publish new content regularly since Google disproportionately favors new content.
 Aim to produce at least one high-quality post per week, if not more, but remember to prioritize quality over quantity.